SwiftPackageIndex/PackageList/README.md

 swift ./validate.swift
 ```

-When validation is successful, commit your changes and submit your pull request!
+When validation succeeds, commit your changes and submit your pull request!
 Your package(s) will appear in the index within a few minutes.

 ---